captn3m0/captn3m0.github.com/_posts/2018-04-22-home-server-networking.md

 I run 3 of these: 2 for HTTP/HTTPS, and another one for SSH.

+While I use simpleproxy for its stability and simplicity, you could also use iptables to achieve the same result.

 # SSH Tunelling

 When I'm on the go, there are 3 different SSH services I might need: